Write Effective Attached Note

 Write from the company’s point of view

-The lion’s share of applicants writes cover letters without keeping the focus on the employer’s needs.
+The lion’s share of applicants writes introductory messages without keeping the focus on the employer’s needs.
 They brag about their past experiences and accomplishments, but fail to ask themselves how those accomplishments can be connected with the company’s needs, our resume expert says.
-So, before putting something on the cover letter, ask yourself: does this information helps demonstrate the traits the company is seeking?
+So, before putting something on the application note, ask yourself: does this information helps demonstrate the traits the company is seeking?
 Can this accomplishment serve as proof of my ability to deliver outstanding results for them?

 Use the power of numbers